Aniket10singh16/GBC-Project/README.md

 ## **Table 4: How Computational time changes with the number of threads used to calculate GBC**

-Note: Execution Time can vastly vary from time to time due to various reasons example, background processes, OS scheduling, memory available, etc. The Time Taken mentioned above are just approximate.
+Note: Execution Time can vastly vary from time to time due to various reasons, for example, background processes, OS scheduling, memory available, etc. The Time Taken mentioned above are just approximate.

 # **IV.
 Conclusion**